-- 21. In an automated transaction- - (a) an agreement may be formed where an electronic agent performs an action required by law for agreement formation: - (b) an agreement may be formed where all parties to a transaction or either one of them uses an electronic agent: - (c) a party using an electronic agent to form an agreement is, subject to paragraph (d), bound by the terms of that agreement irrespective of whether that person reviewed the actions of the electronic agent or the terms of the agreement; - (d) a party using an electronic agent to form an agreement is not bound by the terms of that agreement unless those terms were capable of being reviewed by 35 a natural person prior to agreement formation;

-(e) no agreement is formed where a natural person interacts directly with the electronic agent of another person and has made a material error during the creation of a data message and-

-- (i) the electronic agent did not provide that person with an opportunity to 40 prevent or correct the error; - (ii) that person notifies the other person of the error as soon as practicable after that person has learned of it; - (iii) that person takes reasonable steps, including steps that conform to the other person's instructions to return any performance received, or, if 45 instructed to do so, to destroy that performance; and - (iv) that person has not used or received any material benefit or value from any performance received from the other person.
+- 21. In an automated transaction- - (a) an agreement may be formed where an electronic agent performs an action required by law for agreement formation; - (b) an agreement may be formed where all parties to a transaction or either one of them uses an electronic agent; - (c) a party using an electronic agent to form an agreement is, subject to paragraph (d), bound by the terms of that agreement irrespective of whether that person reviewed the actions of the electronic agent or the terms of the agreement. - (d) a party using an electronic agent to form an agreement is not bound by the terms of that agreement unless those terms were capable of being reviewed by 35 a natural person prior to agreement formation; - (e) no agreement is formed where a natural person interacts directly with the electronic agent of another person made a material error during the creation of a data message and - (i) the electronic agent did not provide that person with an opportunity to 40 prevent or correct the error; - (ii) that person notifies the other person of the error as soon as practicable after that person has learned of it; - (iii) that person takes reasonable steps, including steps that conform to the other person's instructions to return the performance received, if any, as 45 a result of the error or, if instructed to do so, to destroy that performance; - (iv) that person has not used or received any material benefit or value from the performance, if any, received from the other person.